Welcome to today's edition of the Rush 24-7 podcast.

 They're back in the Obama camp.

-The independents had seen the light that they'd fled the scene, that they'd fled the coup, and it's not true.
+The independents had seen the light, that they'd fled the scene, that they'd fled the coup, and it's not true.

 The independents are becoming even more solidly anti-Democrat and anti-Obama.

-So there is no good news, there's no trending good news for Obama in all this.
+There's no trending good news for Obama in all this.

 They're not working.